“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 “Most effective ad I’ve ever seen at getting to the point simply and directly with just facts.”

-And (of course) The Chicago Way worked and won Barack Obama…
+Of course The Chicago Way worked like a charm and won Barack Obama…

 And yes Obama-Biden did indeed win Florida (again) in 2012 🙂